pbchase/pbchase.github.io/_posts/2018-11-24-state-of-the-bar-art-september-2018.md

 ## Successful Variants

-What I have described above uses a single, continuous piece of 5mm Amsteel Blue about 2275mm long.
+What I have described above uses a single, continuous piece of 4mm Amsteel Blue about 2275mm long.
 I have also had good success using a shorter segment of Amsteel below the cleat with a 6mm line above the cleat to form the trim line.
 The lines are joined by loops on spliced ends at the top of the cleat.
 The 6mm line is more comfortable to grip, but this design doesn't allow for much variation of the cleat position on the trim line.
-If the cleat position is wrong, a new trim line would need to be made with a more favorable ratio of 5mm to 6mm line.
+If the cleat position is wrong, a new trim line would need to be made with a more favorable ratio of 4mm to 6mm line.

 ## Failed Variants

 I have also tried variants of this rig that offer longer trim line tails.
-One used the standard 2-1 mechanical advantage decribed above but had a longer tail that could be reached at the bar even when trimmed out.
+One used the standard 2-1 mechanical advantage described above but had a longer tail that could be reached at the bar even when trimmed out.
 The other used a 4-to-1 mechanical advantage that provided minimal tail when trimmed out.
 In each case, the additional length of trim line was a tangle hazard.
 The extra line could easily compromise bar spin, trim control, and kite steering.
-I have phased these variants out of my gear in favor of the 2-to-1 mechanical advantage with a short, magnetized trimline end described above.
+I have phased these variants out of my gear in favor of the 2-to-1 mechanical advantage with the short, magnetized trimline end described above.